younesghorbani/rock-paper-scissors/README.md

 This project is a simple version of the lovely "Rock Paper Scissors" game.
 In this version of the game, there are two players, one of which is the computer.
-The game is played in five rounds.
+The game is played in infinite rounds.
 In each round, the computer randomly chooses one of the "Rock", "Paper" and "Scissors" options, and the other player must enter one of the three options too.
-In each round, one of the two players wins or loses.
-At the end of the fifth round, whichever player has the most points wins the game and if the scores of both players are equal, the game will not have a winner.
+In each round, being winner or loser of each player is displayed, as well as each player's current score.
+The game continues until one of the two players reaches five points first.
+Then the game ends and the final result (being winner or loser) is displayed along with the score of both players.